kretmatt/SFR_StockData/README.md

 safety at the cost of latency you get.

 There can be an arbitrary amount of partitions for a topic.
 The maximum (reasonable) replica factor is dictated by the amount of brokers.
 If you only have 3 brokers and would like to have a replica factor of 4, it would not add to availability if one broker has 2 replicas of the same partition.
 The minimum value for insync replicas is capped by the replica factor.
 If the minimum value exceeded the replication factor, producers would never be able to send messages to partitions.

+## How is the schema validated based on your compatibility mode
+There are three different compatibility modes which are the following:
+ Markup : - Bullet list
+              - Nested bullet
+                  - Sub-nested bullet etc
+          - Bullet list item 2